cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 Sub-second response time!
 Outstanding! :tada:

-For reference, not optimized code (i.e. without snapshot listener) results in:
+For reference, not optimized code (i.e. without snapshot listener) results in a faster restore time but slower response time overall:
 - Restore duration : `331ms`
 - Duration: `614ms`

 While increasing allocated RAM to `2048MB` results in:
-- Restore duration : `275ms`
+- Restore duration : `275ms` (most likely due to the increased I/O and CPU resources)
 - Duration: `238ms`

 ## Comparing results

-I have run a benchmark using [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning/pull/177) and then collected the resulting times using [Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).
+I have run a benchmark using a new feature of [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning/pull/177) which hasn't been released yet, and then collected the resulting times using [Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).
+Will do an additional blog post to explain this process soon.
+Stay tuned :sweat_smile:

-Here's the resulting times:
+Here are the resulting times:

 <div class="mb-5">
     <a href="/images/cold_start/results.png" title="Open in a new Tab" target="_blank">